isomerpages/csc-knowledge/index.md

       background: /images/Landing_Banner_Images/knowledge_landing_banner_01.jpg
       title: CSC Knowledge
   - infobar:
-      description: Empowering our public officers with the skills, insights, inspiration to make a meaningful impact in their roles
+      description: Empowering our public officers with the skills, insights and inspiration to make a meaningful impact in their roles
   - infopic:
       title: ETHOS